MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group.md

 **Add:** Optional.
 The default value is *OptimizeForClicks*.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

+## <a name="adscheduleusesearchertimezone"></a>Ad Schedule Use Searcher Time Zone
+Determines whether to use the account time zone or the time zone of the search user where the ads could be delivered.

+Set this property to *TRUE* if you want the ads to be shown in the search user's time zone, and otherwise set it to *FALSE*.

+> [!NOTE]
+> This field can only be set to *FALSE* by customers in the ad scheduling by account time zone feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 655).

+**Add:** Optional.
+If you do not specify this field or leave it empty, the default value of *TRUE* will be set and the search user's time zone will be used.
+Towards the end of Q2 or the beginning of Q3 Calendar Year 2020 and going forward, the new default value of *false* will be set and the account time zone will be used.
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+**Delete:** Read-only

 ## <a name="bidadjustment"></a>Bid Adjustment